spinicist/riesling/docs/data.rst

 * ``type`` defines the kind of acquisition.
 Currently two values are supported - 1 means the acquisition is fully 3D, while 2 means the acquisition is a 3D stack-of-stars or stack-of-spirals type acquisition, with cartesian phase-encoding blips for the third axis.
 * ``matrix`` defines the nominal matrix size for the scan - i.e. it determines the matrix size of the final reconstructed image (unless the `--fov` option is used).
 * ``channels`` defines the number of k-space channels / coil-elements.
-* ``read_points`` sets the number of data-points in the readout direction, i.e. how many readout points per spoke.
+* ``samples`` sets the number of data-points in the readout direction, i.e. how many readout points per spoke.
-* ``spokes`` sets the number of spokes in the non-cartesian k-space acquisition.
+* ``traces`` sets the number of traces in the non-cartesian k-space acquisition.
 * ``volumes`` indicates how many volumes or time-points were acquired in the acquisition.
 * ``frames`` specifies how many separate frames (or echoes) were acquired per volume.